 Grant, Payment, and Loan Programs

 The California Department of Resources Recycling and Recovery (CalRecycle) offers funding opportunities authorized by legislation to assist public and private entities in the safe and effective management of the waste stream.
+To learn more about CalRecycle’s role within state government and an overview of the Department and the waste management policies and programs it implements and enforces, please see the Connecting Communities to CalRecycle guidance manual.

 To access detailed information about grant, payment, and loan programs currently offered by CalRecycle, use the list below.
 Applicants can apply online for many of CalRecycle's grant programs by using the Grants Management System (GMS).
 Applicant must first go to the GMS Information page to obtain appropriate access to GMS, and then may search the GMS for available grants or go to the specific grant's webpage for information about the next offering.